tutu0012/Propane/README.md

 ## ❓why the name "propane"?

-because it’s a fuel — and this mod fuels your FPS 🔥 (and because naming optimization mods chemicals are very popular)
+because it’s a fuel — and this mod fuels your FPS! (and because naming optimization mods chemicals are very popular)

 ---